Dana94/2019-website/blog/2019-09-05-coders-review-part-1.md

 ## Dark side of machine learning

 Incorporating real-world data for machine learning comes with cons of its own.
 Robyn Speer, the cofounder and chief science officer of Luminoso, analyzed online restaurant reviews using an algorithm applied with “word embeddings” to associate certain words with others.
 Like a country would be associated with the words of its cities.
 She noticed that when using her algorithm, Mexican restaurants were receiving a lower rank.
 Turns out, they were given negative connotation because the word Mexican was considered a negative word from information on the internet.
 This was also happening for pronouns.
-He was connected to programmer or boss and she with librarian and receptionist.
+"He" was connected to programmer or boss and "she" with librarian and receptionist.
 If our real-world information is so ingrained with hate and prejudice, why use this data?
-Wouldn’t it make sense to manually program the machine to consider that it makes no difference if a person is a he, she, they, etc. they should all have the same association with being a chef, secretary, programmer, lawyer, etc?
+Wouldn’t it make sense to manually program the machine to consider that it makes no difference if a person is a he, she, they, so they could all have the same association with being a chef, secretary, programmer, lawyer, etc?
 Yes, it would not reflect the same opinions from the “real” data, but at least the machine wouldn’t be having this prejudice opinion when using the data to automate in practice in the real world.

 COMPAS is an example of when relying on machine learning can make things go from bad to worse.
 The firm Northpointe created a system to aid overloaded judges to determine if a defendant will reoffend in the future.
 The system labeled black defendants more likely to reoffend than those who were white, not considering the person has made changes in their life to clean up their act based on preexisting data.
-This is why those creating the software need to not only care about speed, efficiency, clean code, but also who and what the software is affecting.
+This is why those creating the software need to not only care about speed, efficiency, clean code, but also _who_ and _what_ the software is affecting.
 Engineers need to have empathy, awareness, and the knowledge to realize that their creation might be doing more harm than good when it’s used.

 ## “When are the machines going to rise up and kill us?” (pg.
 298)